devantler/ksail/docs/4-ksail-cli.md

 Options:
-  -k, --kubeconfig <kubeconfig> (REQUIRED)  Path to kubeconfig file [default: /Users/nikolaiemildamm/.kube/config] -c, --context <context>                   The Kubernetes context to use -t, --timeout <timeout>                   The timeout in seconds to wait for each kustomization to become ready.
+  -k, --kubeconfig <kubeconfig> (REQUIRED)  Path to kubeconfig file [default: /Users/nikolaiemildamm/.kube/config] -c, --context <context>                   The Kubernetes context to use -t, --timeout <timeout>                   The timeout in seconds to wait for each Kustomization to become ready.
 Defaults to 600 seconds. [default:
                                             600]
   -?, -h, --help                            Show help and usage information
 ```